graphic works - 1989

 Text by Giulo Carlo Argan

-Over the years and the progressive decanting of poetics it has reached an integral symbolism, which summarizes the experience of one's own deep self and of the world, of one's own bio-psychological interiority and of the environment.
-Where everything is symbolic, the symbol is no longer transcendence, abstraction, metaphor: the great truth of Pasmore is the total identity of symbol and image, image and phenomenon, and since there is no reality beyond the phenomenon, the symbol
+Over the years and the progressive decanting of poetics, it has reached an integral symbolism, which summarizes the experience of one's own profound self and of the world, of one's own bio-psychological interiority and of the environment.
+Where everything is symbolic, the symbol is no longer transcendence, abstraction, metaphor: the great truth of Pasmore is the total identity of symbol and image, image and phenomenon, and since there is no reality beyond the phenomenon, the phenomenon symbol is all reality.

 In the ten years and more since he has lived in Malta, the navel of the Mediterranean, he has made the island his habitat of the sea the liquid matrix of the image.

 Today his favorite technique is large format graphics, perhaps because it allows him to overturn the architecture of his first stereometric constructivism and free the image from contextuality with the material consistency of the painting.
 And he found in Rome, in that magician of the art printing that is Valter Rossi, a collaborator rather than an interpreter.

 The repetitiveness of printing was necessary for him: having reduced art to a process of integral symbolization, the uniqueness of the work becomes an intolerable servitude.
 In the limited edition, the repetition of the image is prescribed by its own rituality.
 Just as the initials of a Byzantine ornament cannot fail to be repeated.

 The matrix of the mythical image of Pasmore is landscape, indeed ecological: the island, the archipelago, the incessant interpenetration of land and sea.